 -Unpaid Post-Secondary Practicum

-Required: A letter issued from the organization must be surrendered at time of a volunteer fee application.
+Required: A letter (dated within in the last 90 days) issued from the organization must be surrendered at time of a volunteer fee application.
 The letter must:

 -Be on the organizations letterhead;